 In matters of short duration (e.g. Will drafting and Powers of Attorney where a fixed fee is payable) we ask for payment of our fees in full before work commences unless otherwise agreed within the Engagement Letter.
 For longer running matters (e.g. Probate) we may invoice monthly where the case is on a time basis.
 For fixed fee cases, we will take our fees as soon as the funds are available.
 Fees must be paid in full before documents are released unless we are collecting the assets.

-Under the Solicitors’ Code of Conduct you are entitled to complain to us initially about our invoice and you may also have a right to object to our invoice by making a complaint to the Legal Ombudsman and/or by applying to the court for assessment under Part III of the Solicitors Act 1974.
+Under the experts’ Code of Conduct you are entitled to complain to us initially about our invoice and you may also have a right to object to our invoice by making a complaint to the Legal Ombudsman and/or by applying to the court for assessment under Part III of the experts Act 1974.

 13. PAYMENT TERMS